Gaguchi/Ticketing/README.md

 # Ticketing System

-A modern, Jira-inspired ticketing system built with Django REST Framework and React.
+A modern, Jira-inspired ticketing system with multi-tenant company support built with Django REST Framework and React.

 ## 📁 Project Structure